BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

  - *What is an option, also called flag or switch?*
  - *What are arguments in a command line*?
  - *Can you tell the difference between relative and absolute paths?*
+ - *What is Nano?*
+ - *You want to move a file to a folder and avoid overwriting another file with the same name.
+How can you make this move safely?*

 True/False